aspose-total/Aspose.Total-Products/total/en/android-java/conversion/md-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MD to XLTX in Android via Java" h2="Transform MD to XLTX within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting MD to XLTX is a common requirement for many Android applications.
+MD is a lightweight markup language used for creating documents, while XLTX is a spreadsheet format used for storing data in tabular form.
+Converting MD to XLTX allows users to store data in a structured format, making it easier to analyze and manipulate.

+<h2>How Aspose.Total Helps for MD to XLTX Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate MD to XLTX conversion feature within their Android applications.
+It consists of two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java is a powerful PDF manipulation API that enables developers to convert MD to XLSX format.
+It supports a wide range of features, such as creating, editing, converting, and manipulating PDF documents.
+It also supports a variety of other formats, such as HTML, DOCX, and XLSX.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that enables developers to convert XLSX to XLTX format.
+It supports a wide range of features, such as creating, editing, converting, and manipulating spreadsheets.
+It also supports a variety of other formats, such as HTML, DOCX, and PDF.

-You can integrate MD to XLTX conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MD to XLSX.
-Secondly, you can convert XLSX to XLTX by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+By using Aspose.Total for Android via Java, developers can easily integrate MD to XLTX conversion feature within their Android applications in two step process.
+Firstly, by using Aspose.PDF for Android via Java they can covert MD to XLSX.
+Secondly, they can convert XLSX to XLTX by using Aspose.Cells for Android via Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}